bvoightlab/bvoightlab.github.io/research/index.md

 <!-- start Consortium units -->
 {% capture text %}

 My group is active in several consortia, generally focused around human genomics data.
-The objectives of these interactions are to either assemble data for discovery, collaborate to advance functional validation of causal genes for T2D, access to large-scale biobank data (e.g., MVP), or to develop new portals to aggregate data into a single knowledge portal.
+The objectives of these interactions are to either assemble data for discovery, collaborate to advance functional validation of causal genes for T2D, access to large-scale biobank data (e.g., MVP), or to develop new knowledge portals to aggregate data for discovery and  inference of disease processes.

 {%
   include button.html